 Swan Reach-Stockwell pipeline

-The South Para Workshop mechanical team took the lead role from design through to the physical installation of the new valve trains.
-The new pipework needed to be specially tapered and constructed from stainless steel.
-In a display of real skill and innovation, the fabrication team both rolled then fabricated the tapered sections entirely in house delivering significant savings to the project.
+Water Engineering Technologies South Para workshop mechanical team took lead the design and physical installation of the new valve trains.
+The new pipework was specially tapered and constructed from stainless steel.
+In a display of skill and innovation, the fabrication team rolled then fabricated the tapered sections entirely in house delivering significant savings to the project.

-To eliminate any impacts to customer supply or introduce water quality issues to the network, the team ensured the pipeline interruption did not exceed 48 hours at a time.
-Our people worked around the clock in 12 hour shifts to ensure that pumping was brought back online as soon as possible.
-This was achieved by supplementing the South Para crews with our tradespeople from Berri and Port Lincoln.
+To eliminate any customer supply interruptions, or introduction of water quality issues to the network, the team ensured the pipeline intermissions did not exceed 48 hours at a time.
+The team worked around the clock in 12 hour shifts so that pumping was brought reactivated as soon as possible.
+This was achieved by supplementing crews with tradespeople from Water Engineering Technologies Berri and Port Lincoln workshops.

-Due to excellent planning and the hard work of everyone involved, the upgrade works at both pump stations were completed without incident and full pumping capabilities were brought back online within 18 hours – well short of the planned 48 hours.
-Both pump stations now have new valve sets which will ensure a very high level of pumping availability for many years to come which is a great outcome for our customers.
+With excellent planning and commitment to minimise customer interruption, the upgrade works were completed without incident and full pumping capabilities were brought back online within 18 hours – well short of the planned 48 hours.
+The pump stations now have new valve sets enabling high level pumping availability and reliability for years to come.